Master of Arts in English Program in Composition and Rhetoric

-Most students in the Program in Cultural Studies are eligible to receive financial assistance in the form of Graduate Teaching Assistantships.
+Most students accepted to the program are eligible to receive financial assistance in the form of Graduate Teaching Assistantships.
 For more information about financial aid, go to the Graduate Studies page.

 Phillip P. Marzluf (Ph.D., Oklahoma).
 Interests include composition and rhetoric as well as literacy studies.
 His research has appeared in the Community Literacy Journal, Rhetoric Society Quarterly, College Composition and Communication, Rhetoric Review, and other journals.

 Han Yu (Ph.D., Illinois State).
-Han’s research focuses on writing assessment, intercultural/international technical communication, and more specifically, technical communication in China.
+Interests include scientific and technical communication, intercultural/international technical communication, and writing assessment.
 Her work has appeared in Technical Communication, Journal of Technical Writing and Communication, IEEE Transactions on Professional Communication, and Business Communication Quarterly.
 Han has worked as an editor for State Farm Insurance, as a technical writer for the Laboratory for Integrated Learning and Technologies at Illinois State University, and as an editor and translator for New Oriental Publishing Group in Beijing.
 She has received a number of grants and awards for her research and teaching.

-Graduates of the Language, Composition, and Rhetoric track often move on to careers in:
+Graduates of the Language, Composition, and Rhetoric track often go on to: